 - Fresh chopped parsley and grated parm (optional)

-The easiest way to add vegetables to this Easy Tortellini Alfredo dish is to put them right in with the sauce and pasta.
+Yes!
+The easiest way to add vegetables to this Easy Tortellini Alfredo recipe is to put them right in with the sauce and pasta.
 You can do this one of two ways:

 - Add a green into the sauce at the same time you’re heating up the tortelli in step 8.
 Spinach, baby kale, arugula, or even peas will work and heat up quickly at this point.